alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 The Absolute Capture Time extension is used to stamp RTP packets with a NTP timestamp showing when the first audio or video frame in a packet was originally captured.

+Together with a round-trip-time estimate at the last hop, this extension allows a receiver to estimate the offset between its own clock and the capturer's clock, thus providing a way to translate the capture timestamp into a time in its own clock.

-The intent of this extension is to provide a way to accomplish audio-to-video synchronization when RTCP-terminating intermediate systems (e.g. mixers) are involved.
+One usage of this functionality is to provide a way to accomplish audio-to-video synchronization when RTCP-terminating intermediate systems (e.g. mixers) are involved.

+Another usage is to provide statistics on sender-to-recipient delay in applications with multiple RTP hops without requiring clocks to be synchronized.

 **Name:**
 "Absolute Capture Time"; "RTP Header Extension for Absolute Capture Time"